 While we’ve given you eight great ideas so far as to how you can add some exciting new content to your social media feed, you may want to take it a step further.
 Think about trying this – give access to one of your social media accounts to one of your most loyal customers or employees to do an account “takeover”.

 This allows your audience to see your restaurant through the eyes of someone new.
 The fresh perspective is always interesting to hear.
 Quick note- make sure you outline specific instructions for running the accounts, basic dos and don’ts while allowing that person to have enough creative freedom to showcase their individuality.

 Next time when you’re thinking about what to post on social media, check back at these ideas to get your creative juices flowing.
+It’s also important to use a tool like Upserve to track your reputation on social media.
 For even more ideas on how you can take your restaurant marketing to the next level, check out this guide on restaurant marketing strategies.